Everyone

 - record-keeping.

-Labour Inspectors and Labour Standards Officers do not give advice about general disputes, employment relationship problems and contractual matters contained in A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
+Labour Inspectors and Labour Standards Officers do not give advice about general disputes, The way in which employers, employees, and sometimes unions, relate and behave towards each other.
+An employment relationship starts when an employee accepts an offer of employment.
+A written document setting out the terms and conditions of employment agreed by the employer and employee (also known as a ‘contract of service’).
 It can include other contractual documents and agreements made by the employer and employee.
 Every employee must have a written employment agreement.